 Providing education opportunities for the community

 Many adults in Palomas have not finished high school and are eager for an opportunity to learn in a supportive environment.
 They want to gain skills to start a business, acquire English or improve their health or that of their loved ones.
-But there are no adult education programs or community colleges in Palomas.
-So, Border Partners constructed a classroom addition to the municipal library and, thanks to the Silver City Rotary Club and Rotary International, filled it with state of art computers.
+But, there are no adult education programs nor community colleges in Palomas.
+So, Border Partners constructed a classroom addition to the municipal library and, thanks to the Silver City Rotary Club and Rotary International, filled it with state of art computers in 2013.
+When those computers needed updating, New Mexico Chile Products gave Border Partners money in 2022 to replace them with newer, faster models.

 Students use the center to do their homework because the town’s schools don’t have internet.
 People also use this technology to email family members in other parts of Mexico or the USA.
 Parents use Skype to conference with their child’s teachers in the United States.